keriwheatley/w205_final_project/readme.txt

 11. Go to your local machine with Tableau pre-installed and open dashboards located in:
 	/analysis/data_dashboards.twbx

-12. If prompted, click 'Yes' to accept the custom SQL stored in dashboard
+12. If prompted, click `Yes` to accept the custom SQL stored in dashboard

 13. Edit connections to point to your newly created public DNS (option not available unless Tableau is being hosted on a server)

-14. To refresh data, go to Data > Refresh All Extracts...
+14. To refresh data, go to `Data > Refresh All Extracts...` and, if prompted, enter password `pass`

 Notes about the Cron task scheduler: